mi3nts/instructables/inProgress/cicd.md

  1434 mints     20   0  924556  63964  15816 S   2.3  0.1   2:59.73 node
 ```

 Make sure the user is mints (second column) and the process ID (first column) is the same for all the rows.
-Afterwards kill the relavant process ID.
+Afterwards kill the relavant process ID (** 1434 for this particular case **).
 ```
 kill 1434
 ```